ICLab4DL/GGN/README.md

 the shuffled_index.npy stored the indices of training samples and testing samples of the best_model.pth.

-1. config the data path and trained model path in the file test.sh.
+1. config the data path and trained model path in the file testing.sh.
 1. `sh testing.sh`
 1. use `sh testing.sh kill`, to kill the running process.